ezraroi/Human-AI-Collab/output/methods.md

 - **Topological repair** → prevents collapse into C2-only processing.
 - **Boundary enforcement** → prevents AI from being treated as Subject.

+**Notes:** Although it is also a mechanism of Alpha-Function, it is best tagged as **Method** because it is a *protocol the user performs*.
+Mechanistic details live in Relations.
 ## Relations (Wiring)
 - **Reflective Prompting** — *Part Of*
     This loop provides RP’s epistemic integrity.